-May 5, 2024
+November 5, 2024

 On Contacting

-Something that I have learned from experience is that you cannot guess who is going to be ready.
+Something that I have learned from experience is that you cannot guess who is going to be prepared.
 In his book, The Power of Everyday Missionaries, one of Clayton Christensen’s main points in the book is that we cannot predict who is ready or who is prepared.
 We might even tell ourselves that this person will not appreciate the gospel or that he is not ready.
 I have also done this on my mission and then those people turn out to be the people who are the most ready to receive the gospel and they amaze me.

 So we cannot judge people, we should just extend the gospel message to everyone.